lukeorth/poison-demo-site/content/posts/introducing-poison.md

         # Example of a list without a subheading or limit.
         {Name = "Projects", URL = "/projects/"},
     ]
 {{</highlight >}}

+### The Front Page
+When visiting the base url for the site, i.e. `your.domain.com/`, a paginated feed of your recently added content is displayed in reverse chronological order.
+By default, only content in the "posts" [page bundle](https://gohugo.io/content-management/page-bundles/) is displayed.
+You can configure a list of page bundle names to be included on this page by adding the `front_page_content` parameter to your config.toml file.

+{{< highlight toml >}}
+[params]
+  front_page_content = ["posts", "projects"]
+{{</highlight >}}

 ### Example Config